 BA (UNSW); GradDipSpecEd (Canberra); GradDipCommCouns (Canberra); BNurs (Canberra) & MNurs (Canberra), Adjunct Professor (Deakin)

 Betty Kitchener is the former CEO of MHFA Australia and is an Adjunct Professor at Deakin University.
-Betty is qualified and experienced as an educator, registered nurse, counsellor and basic researcher.
+Betty is an experienced educator, counsellor and basic researcher, and was previously a registered nurse.
 Betty and her husband Professor Tony Jorm co-founded the MHFA Program in 2000.
 She has facilitated the spread of the MHFA Program across Australia and to over 22 countries.
 Betty, having experienced recurrent major depression herself, brings an important consumer perspective to her work.
 She has received numerous awards for her MHFA work, including an Exceptional Contribution to Mental Health Services Award, an Order of Australia Medal in 2008 and became a Member of the Order of Australia in 2015.

 Angus Clelland, Company Secretary

 BEcon(ANU), BSc(Monash), MBA(ANU), MDefStud(UNSW), GradDipACG(CSA), FCIS, FGIA, GAICD, MACS CP

 Angus (Gus) is a Chartered Secretary and independent corporate governance advisor with senior executive experience spanning the government, private and NFP sectors.
 He is a Fellow of the Governance Institute of Australia, Fellow of the Institute of Chartered Secretaries & Administrators (UK), Graduate and Member of the Australian Institute of Company Directors, and Certified Professional Member of the Australian Computer Society.